zhqu1148980644/TMP/leetcode/1124-Longest-Well-Performing-Interval.md

     - for example: `9 9 6 0 6 6 9  ->  0 1 2 1 0 -1 -2 -1`
     - Segments with maximum difference must start at these positions:
         - `0 5 6` with monotonically decreasing prefix sum: `0 -1 -2`.
+- This method is the same as that of `problem 962`

 ```c++
 class Solution {